duckduckgo/duckduckgo-help-pages/_docs/aichat/aichat-index.md

 ---
-title: DuckDuckGo AI Chat
+title: Duck.ai
-nav_title: DuckDuckGo AI Chat
+nav_title: Duck.ai
-description: DuckDuckGo AI Chat allows you to chat anonymously with 3rd-party AI chat models for free.
+description: Duck.ai allows you to chat anonymously with 3rd-party AI chat models for free.
 permalink: /aichat/index.html
-category: AI Chat
+category: Duck.ai
 isIndex: true
 ---

-[DuckDuckGo AI Chat](https://duckduckgo.com/aichat){:target="\_blank"}{:rel="noopener noreferrer"} is a free beta feature that allows you to have anonymous conversations with 3rd-party AI chat models.
-It currently supports Anthropic’s Claude 3 Haiku, Mistral AI’s Mixtral 8x7B, OpenAI’s GPT-4o mini, and Meta’s Llama 3.1 70B (built with Llama).
+[Duck.ai](https://duck.ai){:target="\_blank"}{:rel="noopener noreferrer"} is a free feature that allows you to have anonymous conversations with 3rd-party AI chat models.
+It currently supports Anthropic’s Claude 3 Haiku, Meta’s Llama 3.1 70B, Mistral AI’s Mixtral 8x7B, and OpenAI’s GPT-4o mini.
 Each model relies on unique algorithms and data sets and will respond to your prompts differently.
-You can use DuckDuckGo AI Chat to get answers to questions, compose an email, summarize text, or just have an interesting conversation.
+You can use Duck.ai to get answers to questions, compose an email, summarize text, or just have an interesting conversation.
+Navigate there directly, or move from traditional search results to ask follow-up questions.

+Return to past conversations with Duck.ai’s Recent Chats feature, which stores chats locally on your device – not on DuckDuckGo or other remote servers.
+Recent chats can be deleted individually or with a click of the Fire Button.
+You can add or remove the Duck.ai button in your DuckDuckGo browser from browser settings, and hide the Duck.ai buttons on the search results page from [search settings](https://duckduckgo.com/settings#aifeatures){:target="\_blank"}{:rel="noopener noreferrer"}.

+DuckDuckGo’s approach to AI is to provide private, useful, and optional AI features that don’t track how you use them, store your prompts, or train on your data.
+For information about the optional AI-assisted answers on our search engine, see [AI-Assisted Answers page].

 {% include category-footer-nav.md %}